Analysis: Price check: Canadiens need more from star goalie | Times Leader

 Asked how he felt he was playing this series, Price said: “I can definitely play better.
 It’s just not good enough so far.”

 The Canadiens as a team haven’t been good enough to handle a deep, talented Lightning opponent that knows how to win in the playoffs.
-They started the final by successfully getting traffic in front of Price and scoring goals on shots he couldn’t see or be blamed for.
+Tampa Bay started the final by successfully getting traffic in front of Price and scoring goals on shots he couldn’t see or be blamed for.

 “We count on Carey being the rock back there and he always is,” Canadiens assistant coach Luke Richardson said this week.
 “We need to make sure we supply him with enough support up front.”